fhauck/Branches/readme.txt

 == Description ==

 Branches is a simple, minimalistic magazine/blog theme.
 It has only a few options but that should be enough.
-Its fully retina ready and don't need a single image or much additional javascript stuff for the layout itself, so its very lightweight.
+Its fully retina ready and dont need a single image or much additional javascript stuff for the layout itself, so its very lightweight.
+You can choose between 5 different Fonts and set an individual accent color.

 == Installation ==